ZtereoHYPE/linux-fixes/fixed/improve_ppd/README.md

+# NOTE: this has been fixed upstream
+power-profile-deamons now properly sets EPP on amd cpus that support it!

 # Improving power-profiles-daemon on AMD laptops:

 Right now, power-profile-daemons does not use AMD's EPP (Energy Performance Preference) feature if your laptop also has a platform-profile driver.